-All our equipment adheres to the rigorous standards outlined in NS 9415:2016.
+All our equipment adheres to the rigorous standards outlined in the NS 9415:2021 standard.
 As part of our operational strategy, we employ Remotely Operated Vehicles (ROVs), and divers to safeguard against potential damage to nets and prevent escapes.
 This proactive use of technology underscores our commitment to operational excellence, environmental responsibility, and the overall integrity of our aquaculture practices.